chembl/surechembl-data-client/README.md

     schema/sc_data.sql

 It is designed to be RDBMS agnostic, but has only been tested with Oracle XE and MySQL.

+A detailed description of the schema can be found in Google Docs, [here](https://docs.google.com/document/d/1INrMl63bp0Ut7hi_BvCXmW39SS62QeYL99lKB3PdwE4/edit#heading=h.6senzsu0y7u).

 **NOTE: The schema requires minor alterations depending on your RDBMS - see the inline instructions in sc_data.sql**